-Grain bins loaded by permanently installed augers, conveyors, or elevator systems where all portions of grain bins which are expected to be loaded by the use of a permanently installed auger, conveyor or elevator system shall be consider as a building or other installation under the NEC code for the purpose of determining appropriate clearances of wires, conductors, cables, and rigid live parts.
+Grain bins loaded by permanently installed augers, conveyors, or elevator systems where all portions of grain bins which are expected to be loaded using a permanently installed auger, conveyor or elevator system shall be consider as a building or other installation under the NEC code for the purpose of determining appropriate clearances of wires, conductors, cables, and rigid live parts.
 In addition, the following clearances shall also apply without wind displacement.
 See figure 234-4 (a).